Black college swimmer sues Illinois police over false arrest

 “My dad taught me at a young age what to do when you are stopped by police officers – stop instantly, put your hands up, drop anything you are holding, and drop to your knees,” Butler, 20, told The Dispatch-Rock Island Argus.
 “I hoped I would never have to use this advice in my life, but all that changed in seconds.”

-On February 24, 2019, Butler and his teammates were traveling on a bus from a South Dakota swim meet when they stopped at an East Moline rest stop, just over the Illinois border past the Interstate 80 bridge.
+On February 24, 2019, Butler and his teammates were traveling on a bus from a South Dakota swim meet when they stopped at an East Moline rest stop, just over the Illinois border past Interstate 80 bridge.
 Butler stepped out to stretch his legs.
 Heading back onto the bus, his coach suggested he take a photo of a roadside sign for the team’s social media account.

 While taking the photo, several law enforcement vehicles stopped and officers drew their guns.
 Two officers had Butler on the ground.
 Butler said one cop pointed a rifle at him and another had a gun to his head.